overture-stack/website/markdown/documentation/song/user/api/index.md

 ## The Song-Client

 The Song-Client is a command-line tool that can be run as a Docker image.
 It is particularly useful for tasks such as submitting data and managing analysis states.
-For more information, refer to the [Song-Client](https://github.com/overture-stack/song-client/) GitHub repository.
+For more information, refer to the <a href="https://github.com/overture-stack/song-client/" target="_blank">Song-Client GitHub repository</a>.

 ## Programmatic Solutions